Molybdenum-99 Program

 Award Procedure

-The Merit Review Panel Chairperson will be responsible for reviewing the independent findings and ratings of each evaluator, and ultimately completing a Merit Review Panel Chairperson's Report to summarize the findings and make recommendations for awards to the Selection Official.
-The Selection Official will consider the merit review recommendation, program policy factors, budget evaluations of the Project Management Plan, and the amount of funds available, when making a decision for awards.
-The program policy factors and budget evaluations will not be point scored, but the Selection Official may consider them in making the selections for negotiation of award.
-The Selection Official will make a decision to select for award a group of projects which represents a diversity of technical approaches, methods, applications and/or market segments, which will likely include 1-4 awards.
-Upon the Selection Official making the final decisions, the Contracting Officer will notify selectee's and non-selectee's.
+The Merit Review Panel Chairperson was responsible for reviewing the independent findings and ratings of each evaluator, and ultimately completing a Merit Review Panel Chairperson's Report to summarize the findings and make recommendations for awards to the Selection Official.
+The Selection Official considered the merit review recommendation, program policy factors, budget evaluations of the Project Management Plan, and the amount of funds available, when making a decision for awards.
+The program policy factors and budget evaluations were not point scored, but the Selection Official could consider them in making the selections for negotiation of award.
+The Selection Official made a decision to select for award a group of projects which represented a diversity of technical approaches, methods, applications and/or market segments, which included four awards.
+Upon the Selection Official making the final decisions, the Contracting Officer notified selectees and non-selectees.

 Deadlines